smaegol/PlasFlow/README.md

 source activate plasflow
 ```

-Mac users should install Tensorflow at this step (as osx-64 package is not present in default channels):
+Mac users should install Tensorflow at this step (as osx-64 package is not present in default channels).
+If you encounter any problems  with missing TensorFlow dependency on other platforms also try to install TF from this source.

 ```
 conda install -c jjhelmus tensorflow=0.10.0rc0